bohdon/site-bohdon-content/content/docs/ue-thumbnail-renderer.md

 });
 ```

+## Example Renderer

+In this example a custom thumbnail renderer is used to give a unique icon to gameplay item data assets, so that you can
+browse for pickups, potions, or any other game items easily.

+- Subclass `UDefaultSizedThumbnailRenderer` and implement `Draw`.
-- Create a subclass, and implement `Draw`, then make calls to `Canvas->Draw*` using any available texture assets.
+- Make calls to `Canvas->Draw*` using any available texture assets.

 ```c++
 UCLASS()